 Gonorrhea, a sexually transmitted disease, can cause abnormal bloody vaginal discharge.
 Gonorrhea can affect any sexually active person, but is most common in teenagers and young adults.
 If left untreated, the disease can lead to pelvic inflammatory disease that can cause permanent damage to the reproductive organs.
 Gonorrhea can also spread to the blood and joints and become life threatening.
 The disease responds well to antibiotics when caught in the early stages.

-Fluctuating hormones, especially from medications, can cause bloody vaginal discharge.
+Fluctuating hormones, especially from medications, can cause vaginal bleeding.
 For example, stopping birth control pills or hormone replacement therapy can cause withdrawal bleeding as the body tries to relearn how to manage cycles on its own again.
 Bleeding can also occur while taking birth control.
 It is particularly common in patients using contraceptive injections, where bleeding can occur between periods for several months.

-Numerous conditions of the reproductive system can cause bloody vaginal discharge.
+Numerous conditions of the reproductive system can cause vaginal bleeding.
 Trauma to the vaginal area, such as through sexual assault, can also cause this type of discharge.
 Vigorous consensual sexual intercourse can occasionally cause small tears in the lining of the vaginal walls as well, which may cause some temporary light spotting.

 Other reproductive conditions, including ovarian cysts, endometriosis, and several different types of cancer, all have the potential to cause abnormal bleeding between cycles.
 Inflammatory diseases such as vaginitis and cervicitis may also present with this symptom.
 These conditions can become life threatening when left untreated.